Opinion | How spring break in South Beach spun out of control

 Fights broke out.
 People stomped on cars.
 People got stampeded.
 A man, disguised as the Joker from “Batman,” stood on a car and rained down dollar bills on throngs of people.
 Egging on a cheering, mask-free crowd, a woman rolled down her bikini bottom and twerked from the hood of a police car.

-Miami Beach police brought out riot gear, a military-style truck and launched pepper balls to disperse the revelers, most of whom were people of color.
+Miami Beach Police brought out riot gear, a military-style truck and launched pepper balls to disperse the revelers, most of whom were people of color.
 It was a show of force similar to how the department has handled other large, unruly events.
 As in past years, this has led to charges of racism and heavy-handedness.
 With few ways to shut down the bacchanal, the city manager declared evening curfews Thursday to Sunday for restaurants and bars in the district and restricted late-night access to the island through April 12, a move that has tempered the chaos.

 Welcome to Spring Break 2021.
 It’s easy to see how we got here.
 After a traumatic year and a trying winter, Florida, a state that offers maskless freedom and wide-open bars, beckoned as the perfect escape.
 And last weekend, sultry South Beach, which has courted clubgoers and hard drinkers for decades, became the biggest party in America.
 Pandemic?
 As the flag-waving Joker howled from atop a car, “Covid’s over, baby!”